-First Euro-China Train arrives, South Korean investors double down and Poland brings home gold
+Euro-China Train, South Korean investors and gold repatriation

 The Port of Gdańsk gains a competitive edge over Western European competitors with game-changing Euro-China Train, South Korean investors expand footprint in the region and Poland now holds the world’s 22nd largest stockpile of gold.

 Micro Bite: the Port of Gdańsk receives boost over Western European competitors with first Euro-China Train cutting freight times